habitat-sh/habitat/components/docs-chef-io/content/habitat/pkg-exports.md

     hab pkg export docker ./results/<hart-filename>.hart
     ```

     > **Note** The command above is for local testing only.
-If you have uploaded your package to Builder, you can export it by calling <code>hab pkg export docker origin/package</code>.
+If you have uploaded your package to Builder, you can export it by calling `hab pkg export docker origin/package`.
 The default is to use the latest stable release; however, you can override that by specifying a different channel in an optional flag.

     > **Note** On Linux, exporting your Chef Habitat artifact to a Docker image requires the Docker Engine supplied by Docker.
 Packages from distribution-specific or otherwise alternative providers are currently not supported.